 Whether you work on a construction site or public work projects, there’s nothing like working in the outdoors.
 The freedom, the sunshine, and the bright blue sky offer some of the best working conditions around.
 But Minnesota’s summer heat can be serious business.
 Heat-related health risks can hit you fast and shut down your workday before you know it.

-At McClellan Sales, we understand the importance of avoiding heat stress and can help you keep your cool in the summer sun.
+At MC Tool & Safety, we understand the importance of avoiding heat stress and can help you keep your cool in the summer sun.

 Heat stress is what happens when a body takes on too much heat.
 Although heat stress can be much worse during a heat wave, it can strike at any time.
 It can stress your body, cause illness, and even cause death.
 Heat stress can lead to any number of complications, including heat exhaustion, heat stroke, and sun poisoning.

 When a body becomes overheated, the individual’s cardiovascular system has to work much harder than usual.
 This extra strain stresses the entire body and can cause a sort of domino effect leading to other types of organ failure.
 Milder heat-related conditions include heat rash and heat cramps.
 There are also plenty of symptoms that warn of the beginnings of heat-related sickness.

 ● Cold, clammy skin